Stuyk/altv-markdown-docs/alt/offClient.md

 ---
 title: 'alt.offClient'
-description: 'Subscribes to client event with specified listener.'
+description: 'Removed the subscription to an event and turns off an event listener.'
 prefix: '[Server]'
 ---